Dd1235/Frontend_hacknite/Readme.md

 This is a prototype NGO site created for the Hacknite hackathon.
 It is hosted [here](https://frontend-hacknite.vercel.app/) using Vercel.

+The demonstration video of the project is [here](https://youtu.be/K6EdkfQtQXQ?si=I2JaGpgd5DFtu485)

 ## Getting Started

 To get started with the frontend, follow these steps: